 It’s also important to remember that everyone makes mistakes sometimes.
 No one is perfect, and everyone has days when they feel like they can’t do anything right.

-In these moments, it’s best not to beat yourself up about your mistakes or feel bad about yourself overall; instead, think of these as learning opportunities!
-Instead of thinking “I’m a failure,” think “I’m going to try again tomorrow.”
+In these moments, it’s best not to beat yourself up about your mistakes or feel bad about yourself; instead, think of these as learning opportunities!
+Instead of thinking, “I’m a failure,” think, “I’m going to try again tomorrow.”

 Find out if you’re thinking about things in a way that might not be realistic